ArhanChaudhary/NAND/README.md

 Without parenthesis, the evaluation value of an ambiguous expression is **undefined behavior**.

-### Jack Tutorial
+### Jack Introduction

 NAND boasts its own complete tech stack.
-As a consequence, NAND can only be programmed in Jack, its own weakly typed object-oriented programming language.
+As a consequence, NAND can only be programmed in Jack, its weakly typed object-oriented programming language.
 In layman's terms, Jack is C with Java's syntax and without types.

-The rest of this section has been adapted from the [Nand to Tetris lecture slides](https://drive.google.com/file/d/1CAGF8d3pDIOgqX8NZGzU34PPEzvfTYrk/view).
 Let's take the approach of example-based learning and dive right in.

 ```js
 /**